lovnishverma/FrugalAI/README.md

 # FrugalAI

+FrugalAI is a WhatsApp-controlled local AI assistant built for low-end hardware using Ollama, OpenClaw, and Qwen2.5-3B on an RTX 2050 (4GB VRAM).
+It enables practical local-first AI automation with remote command execution, Python tool integration, screenshot and webcam capture, YouTube automation, email sending, and persistent agent memory — all without paid cloud APIs.

 **Running an AI Agent on 4GB VRAM: My WhatsApp-Controlled Local Assistant**

 1. The Problem: Cloud AI is expensive, private AI is hard